AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 Such a foundation (*the simplex*) is *not* a sharded blockchain -- there's no requirement that chains in this base-layer are either interchangeable or use the same primitives.
 This was demonstrated via the example in \autoref{sec:two-blockchains}.
 Rather, the simplex is an emergent construct that is created via the *relationships* between blockchains.
 Instead of one blockchain being split into many (as occurs with sharding), the simplex is many blockchains becoming one coherent network.

-\mk{Should I summarize the section here? e.g.: this section will cover generalizing to N reflections, the simplex, dapp chains, then analysis.
-IDK, seems superfluous}

 ### Generalizing Reflection

 \label{sec:generalizing-reflection}

 *PoW reflection* is, in essence, the idea that a chain can acknowledge that its history has been confirmed by a different chain[^reflection-prior].
-That is a simplification, but it is the essence of it.
+That is a simplification, but it *is* the essence of it.

 [^reflection-prior]: I have not been able to find any existing discussion of this method.
 If you know of any existing discussion of this method, please post a link to the forum topic that is linked in the abstract.